_reei-supplement:

 applicable because the amplitude parameter is not resolvable from those

 equations.
-We are able to solve for the approximations and
+We are able to solve for the approximations

 as before (but with a different